Tips for Selling a Midwifery Business

-The most fulfilling part of selling your midwifery practice is the continuation of the legacy, philosophy and its service to community even if that means that you are no longer the owner of it.
-Some may still work in the practice for transition purposes and business consulting support, while others choses to retire and just focus on their lives by exiting involvement with midwifery practice they just sold.
+The most fulfilling part of selling your midwifery practice is the continuation of the legacy, philosophy, and its service to the community even if that means that you are no longer the owner of it.
+Some may still work in the practice for transition purposes and business consulting support, while others choose to retire and just focus on their lives by exiting involvement with the midwifery practice they just sold.

-There are many midwives that plan for starting for a birth center and very, very few that successfully sell their practice for a profit.
-There are dozens of midwives each and every year that don’t have a strong exit strategy for leaving their business model.
-When planning of sales doesn’t occur, the community looses a massive service.
-The midwife loses a retirement income stream and opportunity to pass on her knowledge to the next generation of midwives.
+There are many midwives who plan to start a birth center and very, very few who successfully sell their practice for a profit.
+There are dozens of midwives each and every year who don’t have a strong exit strategy for leaving their business model.
+When planning of sales doesn’t occur, the community loses a massive service.
+The midwife loses a retirement income stream and the opportunity to pass on her knowledge to the next generation of midwives.

 There are many great ways to find out what a business is worth, what the timeline of the exit strategy of selling their share of the midwifery practice is, where to find the right buyer, and tips to negotiate that win-win situation between each party.
 I created a step-by-step tool and guidelines to help midwives value their practice, understand a realistic timeline of selling a business and negotiating tools available to make both parties very happy with the transition from prior to new owners.
 Come join us on Saturday, October 9th from 3:00 PM to 4:00 PM at AABC Birth Center Conference to learn more about birth center selling strategies.